 7. FODMAPS COULD BE TO BLAME FOR BLOATING

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
-In short, it stands for foods that contain short-chain carbs that can be hard to digest, which may lead to bloating for some people.
+In short, it stands for foods that contain short-chain carbohydrates that can be hard to digest, which may lead to bloating for some people.

-This is why I’ve designed recipes in my book Perfect Digestive Health to be low FODMAP, gluten and dairy free to give your digestive system the best chance of restoring its health.
+This is why I’ve designed recipes in my book Perfect Digestive Health to be low FODMAP, gluten and dairy free to give your digestive system the best chance of restoring itself.

 8. EAT A WHOLE FOOD DIET